On Graph Odd Edge-Colorings and Odd Edge-Coverings: Notation and Preliminary Results

+Given an edge-coloring or edge-covering $\varphi$ of graph $G$, for any color $c$ let $E_c$ denote the \textit{color class of $c$}, that is, $E_c=\varphi^{-1}(c)$.
+The spanning subgraph of $G$ with edge set $E_c$ is denoted by $G_c$.
+The \textit{color degree} of $c$ at a vertex $v$ is the degree $d_{G_c}(v)$ of $v$ with respect to the graph $G_c$.
+A color $c$ is \textit{odd} (respectively, \textit{even}) \textit{at $v$} if $v$ the color degree $d_{G_c}(v)$ is odd (respectively, even).
+A color $c$ \textit{appears at $v$ under $\varphi$} if $d_{G_c}(v)>0$.
+We say that $\varphi$ is \textit{odd} (respectively, \textit{even}) \textit{at $v$} if each color appearing at $v$ is odd (respectively, even).
+Similarly, we say that $\varphi$ is odd (respectively, even) \textit{away from $v$} if $\varphi$ is odd (respectively, even) at every $w\in V(G)-v$; no assumptions about the parity of the color degrees at $v$ are made.

+\begin{lemma} (\cite{matrai2006covering} and \cite{petruvsevski2018odd}) Any forest $F$ is odd $2$-edge-colorable.
 Moreover, for a fixed vertex $v$ in $F$, any local coloring of $E_F(v)$ that uses at most two colors extends to a 2-edge-coloring of $F$ that is odd away from $v$. \end{lemma}

-For the first statement above, we can start by considering any vertex $v\in F$.
-If $d_F(v)$ is odd, we can assign color $1$ to $E_F(v)$.
-If $d_F(v)$ is even, we can assign colors $1$ and $2$ to $E_F(v)$ arbitrarily, ensuring that both colors are used an odd number of times.
-Then, one can greedily extend the above coloring to an odd $2$-edge-coloring of $F$.
+For the first statement above, we can start by considering any non-isolated vertex $v\in F$.
+If $d_F(v)$ is odd, we can assign the color $1$ to $E_F(v)$.
+If $d_F(v)$ is even, we can assign the colors $1$ and $2$ to $E_F(v)$ arbitrarily, ensuring that both colors are used an odd number of times.
+Then, one can greedily extend the above coloring to an odd $2$-edge-coloring of $F$, as there are no cycles.
+Let us remark in passing that the second part of Theorem~\ref{Pyber_4} follows easily from the above lemmas~\ref{forest_coforest}$(3)$ and~\ref{forest}.

-\begin{lemma} (\cite{schrijver2002combinatorial}) Let $G$ be a connected graph and let $T\subseteq V(G)$ be an even-sized subset.
-Then there exists a $T$-join of $G$ that can be either a forest or a coforest. \end{lemma} Let us remark that the second part of Theorem~\ref{Pyber_4} follows directly from the above lemma.